Due to the recent weather warnings by the Met Office, take care when out and about and check on elderly and vulnerable neighbours.

 If someone’s life is at risk due to flood water, always ring 999.

 To report serious flooding in your area, call the Flooding Incident Line on 0300 2000 100.
 This line is open 24 hours a day, seven days a week.
 You don't need to know the cause of the flooding.

-You can also report fallen trees on nidirect.gov.uk (link opens in new window).
+- You can also report fallen trees to nidirect (link opens in new window).

-Follow these rules to ensure your safety during a flood:
+Follow these rules to protect your safety during a flood: